-13) Cut (CT) is the dual of what is usually thought of as the weakest acceptable structural principle that must be required if full monotonicity is not.3
+13) Cut (CT) is the dual of what is usually thought of as the weakest acceptable structural principle that must be required if full monotonicity is not.

 "Cautious monotonicity" (CM) is the structural requirement that adding to the explicit content of a premise-set sentences that are already part of its implicit content not defeat any implications of that premise-set.
 Even though there might be some additional premises that would infirm the implication, sentences that are already implied by the premise-set are not among them.
+CM says that even if monotonicity fails in general-because you can't always add arbitrary further premises and be sure that that won't cost you some consequences-still, there are some claimables that you can always add as auxiliary premises without danger of losing any consequences.
+These are ones that are already consequences of the premise-set.